abx1709/ACM_Task_Aadarsh_P_P/Task1-BitManipulation/191. Number of 1 Bits/Explanation.md

 ### Problem Overview
-Given a 32-bit unsigned integer, return the count of its set bits.
+Given a 32-bit unsigned integer, return the number of set bits (1s) it contains

 ### Initialization
 A counter variable `count` is initialized to `0` to keep track of the number of `1` bits.